amandalynnelliott/amandalynnelliott.github.io-dev/_posts/2017-02-12-making-this-website.md

 Months before I decided on the website project, I became inspired by the form on online content called MICROSITES.
 Microsites are just what the name implies, smaller websites created for a single laser-focused goal.

-As an example, take a second to view the beautiful experience that is has rocked my world, <a href="http://www.sbs.com.au/theboat/">The Boat</a>.
-It details the story of a mother and son, refuges on a dangerous journey.
+<em>As an example, take a second to view the beautiful experience that is has rocked my world, <a href="http://www.sbs.com.au/theboat/">The Boat</a>.
+It details the story of a mother and son, refuges on a dangerous journey.</em>

 The story is based on a book, and if the project was led by more tranditional minds, then the only other format it likely would have been told in a graphic novel.

 But what happens when you take those illustrations, put them on a web page, and make them dynamically respond to user input?
 On the website, the story progresses as you scroll, images fade in or out, the music gets more dramtic or calm, you trigger sound effects The effect is that the story is expontentially more engaging.

-The possibilities that arise when I consider adding <b>user interactivity</b> to my content, tickles me pink.
+The possibilities that arise when I consider adding <em>user interactivity</em> to my content, tickles me pink.

 Now the blog becomes more than a place to store written text, but a dynamic homebase from which to branch off with microsites I create. it becomes a place to share experiments from the world of web development and animation.